-Introduced in 1997, the Panasonic Toughbook line of laptops is the original rugged mobile device.
+Introduced in 1997, the Panasonic Toughbook line of laptop computers is the original rugged mobile device.
 Today, it continues to set the standard for rugged computing.
-While many PC manufacturers have attempted to challenge it, none have surpassed the Toughbook series in terms of performance and durability.
+While many PC manufacturers have attempted to challenge it, none have surpassed the Toughbook series in terms of performance and military grade durability.
 These machines are built to survive.

 Toughbooks are by no means an alternative to high-end multimedia or gaming laptops.
 They don’t have retina displays, boutique graphics cards or speakers designed by a rap producer.
 They weren’t built to compete at performance benchmarks.
 Instead, a Toughbook’s features reflect the real world situations they’re likely to encounter.